eclipse-dash/dash-licenses/README.md

 5. Map each line to a ClearlyDefined ID; and
 6. Invoke the tool.

+Note that "Cargo" is the package manager, but "Crates" is the software repository.
+The content ID should be specified using the latter (`crate/cratesio/...`).

 The above example skips code from the Eclipse Zenoh project.
 Anything that is not _third-party_ content can be removed in a similar manner.

 Note that, in order to better leverage ClearlyDefined data, the "v" should **not** be included in the version number.
 For example, `serde_json v1.0.85` becomes `crate/cratesio/-/serde_json/1.0.85`.